chrishunt/chrishunt.github.com/dualsportlife/index.md

 ### How long have you been riding and what got you started?

 My first motorcycle was a 2008 Yamaha TW200 and I bought it new the same year.
 I was living in Seattle at the time and thought it would be a fun way to spice up my commute.
-It never saw dirt or an oil change, but lasted me 10k miles as my only vehicle before I sold it for a Harley Sportster, later a Triumph Bonneville, then Tiger 800, then Yamaha WR250R, and finally the 2017 KTM 300 XC-W that I ride today.
+It never saw dirt or an oil change, but lasted me 10k miles as my only vehicle before I sold it for a Harley Sportster, later a Triumph Bonneville, then Tiger 800, a Yamaha WR250R, and finally the 2017 KTM 300 XC-W that I ride today.

 ### What do you like most about the dual-sport lifestyle?